ikvision/ikvision.github.io/README.md

 4. Calculate Joints 3D Location

    The 24-joints are represented by 23 relative rotation matrices corresponding to 23 joints relative to the kinematic tree.
-Given relative rotation matrices, v_pose Joint Locations, and the kinematic tree (parent), returns  posed_joints - the locations of the joints after applying the pose rotations [code](https://github.com/vchoutas/smplx/blob/2144d5ca0272275e1b6f82af2a476d1f2c606814/smplx/lbs.py#L350-L369)
+Given relative rotation matrices, v_pose Joint Locations, and the kinematic tree (parent), returns  posed_joints - the locations of the joints after applying the pose rotations.
+The conversion from rotation matrices to position is known as Forward kinematics [code](https://github.com/vchoutas/smplx/blob/2144d5ca0272275e1b6f82af2a476d1f2c606814/smplx/lbs.py#L350-L369)

 ```python
 for i in range(1, parents.shape[0]):